Site icon Florida Chamber of Commerce

 Marketing Florida's Business Climate

-Florida continues to move in the right direction.
-The Florida Legislature, Governor and Cabinet have made significant strides in education reform, taxes, regulations, infrastructure and more.
-In fact, our state has one of the best business climates in the nation, our fourth grade reading scores in 2013 continued to outpace the nation and we currently are one of the top states for tech-sector job growth.
-Florida should invest in telling our story to decision-makers.
+Florida has a great story to tell.
+The Florida Legislature, Governor and Cabinet have made significant strides in reforming our education system, lowering taxes, improving our lawsuit abuse climate, investing in infrastructure and more.
+In fact, Florida has one of the best business climates in the country.
+Florida should invest in telling our story to decision makers in other states and abroad to attract new businesses and additional capital to the state.

 Military & Defense